Bolt Thrower: Rise to popularity and departures of Karl Willetts and Andy Whale (1989–1994)

-They were not satisfied with the deal with Vinyl Solution, as it was a pure hardcore label at that time.
-The label did little promotion for Bolt Thrower, and their blend of death metal and hardcore punk was unorthodox at the time.
-After one album, Bolt Thrower left Vinyl Solution and subsequently signed with Earache Records.
-Earache Records had already signed many other death metal bands including Carcass and Napalm Death.
+They were unsatisfied with the deal with Vinyl Solution, as it was a pure hardcore label at that time.
+The label did little to promote Bolt Thrower, and their blend of death metal and hardcore punk was unorthodox at the time.
+After one album, Bolt Thrower left Vinyl Solution and signed with Earache Records.
+Earache Records had already signed other death metal bands including Carcass and Napalm Death.
 The artwork for their second album was created by John Sibbick under contract for Games Workshop for the Warhammer 40,000 rulebook released in 1987.
-After Games Workshop heard the recording of the songs for Bolt Thrower's second Peel session, which was recorded on 6 November 1988, they offered to supply the artwork for Bolt Thrower's album, an offer the band quickly accepted.
+After Games Workshop heard the recording of the songs for Bolt Thrower's second Peel session, recorded on 6 November 1988, they offered to supply the artwork for Bolt Thrower's album, which the band accepted.
 The record was released in 1989, titled Realm of Chaos: Slaves to Darkness, after the 1988 book of the same name published by Games Workshop.
-Most of the lyrics to the songs were also influenced by the game, but not merely because of the deal with Games Workshop.
-Willetts, Whale, and Ward were very much into the Games Workshop role playing game, Warhammer 40,000.
-The band even wrote a couple of songs about these games, including "Plague Bearer" and "World Eater".
+Most of the lyrics were influenced by the game, but not because of the deal with Games Workshop.
+Willetts, Whale, and Ward were fans of the Games Workshop role playing game, Warhammer 40,000.
+The band wrote a couple of songs about these games, including "Plague Bearer" and "World Eater".
 After the recording of Realm of Chaos, they went on the 'Grindcrusher Tour' with labelmates Napalm Death, Carcass and Morbid Angel.
-The Cenotaph EP, released by the band in 1991, includes the song "Realm of Chaos", which was recorded during this tour.
+The Cenotaph EP, released in 1991, includes the song "Realm of Chaos", recorded during this tour.

 Bolt Thrower toured Europe with Autopsy and Pestilence on the "Blood Brothers tour" in 1990.